 The Showmen’s Guild Central Office has released a statement about the postponement of Stage 4 of the Roadmap.

-“As with others on the leisure sector, the Showmen’s Guild watched the announcement from the Prime Minister on Monday evening with concern.
+“As with others on the leisure sector, the Showmen’s Guild watched the announcement from the Prime Minister on Monday evening with concern over the delay in Stage 4 release of lockdown.

 For, while the announcement’s contents, that overall, the release of lockdown under Stage 4 of the Govt’s Roadmap had been delayed by four weeks, was not a complete surprise, its implications would severely impact the Guild’s 2,500 operating members.